Quadratic projectable Runge-Kutta methods: Introduction

+We ask when this is true for \emph{numerical} solutions when $F$ is quadratic.
+Specifically, suppose we integrate $ \dot{y} = f (y) $ numerically using an $s$-stage Runge--Kutta method with time-step size $h$,

-Suppose now that the vector field $f$ is \emph{$F$-projectable}, meaning that there exists a vector field $g$ such that $ F ^\prime (y) f (y) = g \bigl( F ( y ) \bigr) $.
-We pose the question: when is it possible to define a numerical integrator for $ \dot{z} = g (z) $ that agrees with the Runge--Kutta trajectory \eqref{e:rk_fe}?
-We would like such a method to be defined in terms of $z$ alone, without needing to compute a trajectory and internal stages for $y$.
-In this case, we say that the Runge--Kutta method \emph{descends} to an integrator for $ \dot{z} = g (z) $.
-When this holds for all quadratic $F$ and all $F$-projectable vector fields $f$, we say that the Runge--Kutta method is \emph{quadratic projectable}.
-Restated in these terms, the question above asks: which Runge--Kutta methods are quadratic projectable?
+where $ a _{ i j } $ and $ b _i $ are given coefficients defining the method and $ Y _i $ are the internal stages.
+When does $F$ map this to a numerical solution of $ \dot{z} = g (z) $ by some method on $Z$?
+We would like this method to be defined in terms of $z$ alone, without needing to compute a trajectory and internal stages for $y$.
+In that case, we say the Runge--Kutta method for $ \dot{y} = f (y) $ \emph{descends} to one for $ \dot{z} = g (z) $.

+The primary motivation for this question comes from \emph{Lie--Poisson reduction} of Hamiltonian systems, arising in applications ranging from rigid body mechanics to (magneto)hydrodynamics.
+In this setting, $F$ is a quadratic \emph{momentum map} projecting dynamics from a higher-dimensional symplectic space $Y$ onto a lower-dimensional space $Z$ equipped with a Lie--Poisson (rather than symplectic) structure. \emph{Collective symplectic integrators} \citep{McMoVe2014c,McMoVe2014e} apply a symplectic Runge--Kutta method to the higher-dimensional system $ \dot{y} = f (y) $, then project along $F$ to obtain a numerical solution to $ \dot{z} = g (z) $ that preserves the Lie--Poisson structure.
+Here, our question asks: When can the projected solution be computed directly on $Z$, saving the extra computational expense associated with first computing a higher-dimensional trajectory on $Y$?

 Some recent results may be understood as answering special cases of this question. \Citet{DaSLes2022} proved that the isospectral symplectic Runge--Kutta (IsoSyRK) schemes of \citet{ModViv2020} descend to Lie--Poisson integrators on quadratic Lie algebras, with intermediate stages also in the Lie algebra, if the underlying Runge--Kutta scheme is a symplectic diagonally implicit Runge--Kutta (SyDIRK) method.
-This is in line with previous results of \citet{Viv2020}, in which the implicit midpoint method, a particular case of SyDIRK, is shown to descend.
+This is in line with previous results of \citet{Viv2020}, in which the implicit midpoint method, a particular case of SyDIRK, is shown to descend for such problems.

-In this paper, we show that the class of quadratic projectable Runge--Kutta methods is precisely the class of SyDIRK methods.
-Our primary focus is on Lie--Poisson reduction, where $F$ is a quadratic momentum map and SyDIRK methods descend to Lie--Poisson methods in the reduced variables.
-However, we also analyze more general instances of quadratic projectable vector fields, including non-conservative examples such as the semidiscretized 2D Navier--Stokes equations, for which SyDIRK methods also descend to methods in the transformed variables alone.